-One of the most contested issues in a divorce is alimony, also known as spousal support.
+One of the most contested issues in a divorce is alimony, also known as spousal maintenance.
 Whether you are receiving alimony or are the one paying it, an experienced attorney can help make sure that the fair amount of financial support is requested in your divorce.

-With both personal and professional experience, Attorney Hannah Hembree Bell understands what it takes to successfully litigate or negotiate divorce cases where spousal maintenance is involved.
+With both personal and professional experience, Attorneys Hannah Hembree Bell understands what it takes to successfully litigate or negotiate divorce cases where spousal maintenance is involved.
 As your legal advocate, we will walk you through all the aspects of your case to protect your best interests.

 Alimony is a legal term that refers to the ongoing financial support provided by one spouse to the other following divorce.
 The purpose of alimony is to ensure the financial well-being of a spouse who was financially dependent during the marriage and lacks the ability to provide for themselves, either immediately or indefinitely after the divorce.

 In the state of Texas, an alimony court order is referred to as spousal maintenance.

 You do not just automatically qualify for spousal support or alimony in Texas.
 There are restrictions in place which can make alimony hard to obtain.

 Spousal maintenance may be ordered when a divorcing spouse does not have the financial means to meet basic needs, as long as the spouse meets the following qualifying circumstances:

 - A physical or mental disability prevents the spouse from working

 - The couple was married for 10 years or longer

 - The one seeking spousal maintenance has a child from the marriage who requires supervision or special care due to a physical or mental disability